PathwayCommons/semantic-search/README.md

 CUDA_DEVICE=0 MAX_LENGTH=384 uvicorn main:app
 ```

-Once the server is running, you can make a POST request to with JSON body that is
+Once the server is running, you can make a POST request with:

-1. Self-contained: Provide a `query` text and set of text `documents` to search against.
+1. JSON body that is self-contained.
+Provide the text in `query` and text in `documents` to search against.
 Sample JSON request:

     ```json
     {